-Adult or Masters’ racing is for intermediate to advanced skiers aged 18 and over.
-Some racers in these circuits compete well into their eighties, with one Ontario Master still going strong at over 90 years of age!
+Adult or Masters’ racing is for intermediate to advanced skiers aged 18 and over as of 31 December, of the current season.
+Some racers in these circuits compete well into their eighties!
 Each of the four Alpine Ontario divisions offers slightly different Masters’ training and race programs so please visit the website of your local ski club and/or division for specifics.

-To obtain a National and/or FIS card, for the 2015/16 season, for individual, provincial, national or international events, please refer below:
+To obtain a National and/or FIS card, for individual, provincial, national or international events, please refer below:

 Frequently Asked Questions

 I’d like to get back into racing, but don’t know where to start?

 The best way to start is to contact your local ski club to see what they offer in the way of adult racing and training; if your local ski club has an adult race program, then this is the best starting point.
 However, if your local ski club does not offer any adult racing or training, then you should check out the adult training options at some of the public ski clubs as there are a number of options for mid-week and weekend training.

 Is there any special equipment required to compete in Masters’ racing?

 The only requirement, along with the usual ski equipment, is to have an approved race helmet.
 Soft-sided helmets are NOT acceptable for any giant slalom, Super G, or downhill events in Masters’ racing; only some clubs allow soft-sided helmets for sanctioned slalom races.
 A FIS RH2013 compliant helmet is required for sanctioned GS and Super G events.
 Once you familiarize yourself with Masters’ racing, you can determine what equipment changes you’d like to make to meet your goals—if any.